Skip to content

 “We look forward to the positive impact of this initiative in driving forward sustainable agricultural practices and strengthening bilateral ties.”

-UniSQ Deputy Vice-Chancellor (Research and Innovation) Professor John Bell said the University of Southern Queensland was well-placed to lead the delivery of the summits, with Agriculture and Environment one of the University’s four flagship areas.
+UniSQ Deputy Vice-Chancellor (Research and Innovation) Professor John Bell said the University of Southern Queensland was well-placed to lead the delivery of the forums, with Agriculture and Environment one of the University’s four flagship areas.

-“The summits will provide opportunities for Australian and Chinese researchers in agriculture and environmental science to understand the impacts of climate change on the dryland agricultural production areas of northern China and northern Australia and to build climate resilience in both countries,” Professor Bell said.
+“The forums will provide opportunities for Australian and Chinese researchers in agriculture and environmental science to understand the impacts of climate change on the dryland agricultural production areas of northern China and northern Australia and to build climate resilience in both countries,” Professor Bell said.

 “It is an exciting project that will strengthen and deepen relationships between two large agricultural producers.”